Medieval Christian Art

 Byzantine Medieval Christian Art

 After the sack of Rome (c.450) the headquarters of the Christian Church moved to Constantinople (now Istanbul).
 Although mostly an Asiatic city, Constantinople ruled over a Byzantine empire that spread into Eastern and Southern Europe.
 Its principal art forms, included icon painting (derived from Egyptian tomb portraits), mural painting (in both tempera and fresco) and mosaic art.
-Byzantine icons proved highly popular in Russian medieval painting - see in particular the great Novgorod school of icon painting - whose leading painters included Theophanes the Greek (c.1340-1410) and Andrei Rublev (c.1360-1430).
+(But see the Byzantium-inspired Garima Gospels 390-660 from Ethiopia's Abba Garima Monastery.)
+Byzantine icons proved highly popular in Russian medieval painting - see the Novgorod school of icon painting - whose leading painters included Theophanes the Greek (c.1340-1410) and the great Andrei Rublev (c.1360-1430), famous for the Holy Trinity Icon (1411-25) painted for the Trinity Monastery of St. Sergius, now in the Tretyakov Gallery.
 Similar techniques were adopted during the late Middle Ages in Italy by the Sienese school of painting,and in Russia by the Moscow school of painting.

 EVOLUTION OF VISUAL ART